Acetal: Sugars

 Since many sugars are polyhydroxy aldehydes and ketones, sugars are a rich source of acetals and ketals.
 Most glycosidic bonds in carbohydrates and other polysaccharides are acetal linkages.
 Cellulose is a ubiquitous example of a polyacetal.

 Benzylidene acetal and acetonide as protecting groups used in research of modified sugars.

 Chiral derivatives

 Acetals also find application as chiral auxiliaries.
 Indeed acetals of chiral glycols like, e.g. derivatives of tartaric acid can be asymmetrically opened with high selectivity.
 This enables the construction of new chiral centers.

 Formaldehyde and acetaldehyde

 Formaldehyde forms a rich collection of acetals.
 This tendency reflects the fact that low molecular weight aldehydes are prone to self-condensation such that the C=O bond is replaced by an acetal.
 The acetal formed from formaldehyde (two hydrogens attached to the central carbon) is sometimes called a formal or the methylenedioxy group.
 The acetal formed from acetone is sometimes called an acetonide.
-Formaldehyde forms paraldehyde and 1,3,5-trioxane.
+Formaldehyde forms paraformaldehyde and 1,3,5-trioxane.
 Polyoxymethylene (POM) plastic, also known as "acetal" or "polyacetal", is a polyacetal (and a polyether), and a polymer of formaldehyde.
-Acetaldehyde converts to metaldehyde.
+Acetaldehyde converts to paraldehyde and metaldehyde.